 - Fixed issue where placing a waypoint on a photo thumbnail would display an infinite loading symbol

 The Photo Mode also played a critical role in Ubisoft's "If you were able to travel back to Ancient Egypt, what picture would you post?" challenge.
-The challenge included four of the UK’s leading Instagram travel photographers, and resulted in eight 4K photos that have been transferred from the game into print for public display at the exhibition .
+The challenge included four of the UK’s leading Instagram travel photographers, and resulted in eight 4K photos that have been transferred from the game into print for public display at .